railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_mapping.rst

 * Support Requests: storing items about requests or about technical support responses,

-* Analytic accounts or project: to store project management and tracking documents.
+* Analytic Accounts or Project: to store project management and tracking documents.

 ..
 Copyright © Open Object Press.
 All rights reserved.